Tinicum CSA nourishes the local community and the earth by providing fresh, delicious produce grown ethically and sustainably.

 Certainly.
 If you will be out of town for one of your pick-up weeks and would like to have a friend pick up your share, just let them know to tell us when they arrive who they are picking up for.

 If I usually come on a Saturday and can’t make it to pick-up, what do I do?

 Since the distribution cycles begin on Saturdays, you may come on the following Tuesday.
 Just send us an email to let us know.
 This way we’ll have an accurate count of how many people are coming.

 If I usually come on Tuesdays and can’t make it to pick-up, what do I do?

 Again, since the distribution cycles begin on Saturdays, you may come on the Saturday prior to your usual Tuesday pick-up.
 Just send us an email to let us know.
 This way we’ll have an accurate count of how many people are coming.

 Do I have to pick up on only Saturday or only Tuesday all season, or can I switch between the two from week to week?

-You are welcome to switch between the two.
+In order to have accurate harvest and packing amounts, we ask that everyone stick with their chosen pick-up day.
+If you have a scheduling conflict, just send us an email and we can accommodate a few switches.
 If you aren’t sure whether a given pick-up day falls within an “A” week or a “B” week, check out our Pick-Up Calendar.